katariinakatka/portfolio/spark-big-data-analysis/README.md

-# Python Data Analysis Projects
+# Python and Apache Spark Data Analysis Projects

 This project consists of multiple data analysis tasks based on real-world datasets.
 The focus is on data loading, cleaning, aggregation, and analytical